lamperez/xiaomi-lightbar-nrf24/readme.md

 width=16  poly=0x1021  init=0xfffe  refin=false  refout=false  xorout=0x0000
 check=0x6e62 residue=0x0000  name=(none)
 ```
-The validity of the checksum can be tested
+The validity of the checksum can be tested by changing the packets.
+THe parameters of the CRC
+checksum should be the same in all cases.

 # Signal generation with the nRF24L01(+)